 The bill will allow family members to take legal action besides receiving VA benefits

-In 2012, Congress passed the Honoring America's Veterans and Caring for Camp Lejeune Families Act, which offered certain benefits to those who had been exposed to toxic chemicals at the military base.
+In 2012, Congress passed the Honoring America's Veterans and Caring for Camp Lejeune Families Act, which offered certain benefits to those who had been exposed to toxic chemicals from drinking water at the military base.
 This applied both to veterans and their affected family members if they met certain eligibility criteria.

 This bill would provide healthcare benefits to family members, but not VA compensation benefits.
-On the other hand, a veteran would be able to receive healthcare benefits and VA disability compensation.
-However, in 2017, Congress passed another statute, granting additional benefits and expanding on the conditions associated with toxic exposure at Camp Lejeune.
+On the other hand, a Marine veteran would be able to receive healthcare benefits and VA disability compensation.
+However, in 2017, Congress passed another statute, granting additional benefits and expanding on the conditions associated with water contamination at Camp Lejeune.

-The Camp Lejeune Justice Act, which passed on June 16, 2022, is different than the previous bills in that it not only offers healthcare and disability benefits to affected family members but also provides a legal route for these people to seek compensation for their health problems related to toxic exposure.
+The Camp Lejeune Justice Act, which passed on June 16, 2022, is different than the previous bills.
+Not only does it offer healthcare and disability benefits to affected family members, but it also provides a legal route for these people to seek compensation for their health problems related to drinking contaminated water.

 Our attorneys will provide you with assistance if you are a toxic exposure victim